mcbookshelf/bookshelf/docs/modules/move.md

       - The entity will stop and stick to the collision surface.
 :::

-### How It Works?
+### How It Works

-When a collision occurs, you can modify both the velocity score used on the next tick (`@s bs.vel.[x,y,z]`) and the remaining velocity (`$move.vel.[x,y,z] bs.lambda`).
-If you preserve any velocity along the axis that triggered the collision, the entity will move partially into the block and the collision will be treated as soft.
-During this state, the entity receives a tag `bs.move.flag.<flag>`, where the flag value (`1`, `2`, `4` or `8`) corresponds to the specific shape currently being intersected.
-The tag is removed once the entity fully exits the shape.
+When a collision occurs, the system tracks which bounding box was hit using the velocity and the flag of that bounding box.
+You can modify:

+- `@s bs.vel.[x,y,z]`: the velocity that will be applied on the next tick.
+- `$move.vel.[x,y,z] bs.lambda`: the remaining velocity after rolling back to the time of impact.

+To simplify the creation of custom behaviors, there's no need to handle a local velocity directly.
+The vector is automatically converted before and after the collision resolution.

 ```{admonition} Velocity Scaling
 :class: warning